 Anorexia nervosa affects millions of men and women in the United States and is not a choice but rather a disorder that stems from underlying triggers and genetic components.
 It is important to understand that you are not to blame for developing anorexia nervosa and you should focus on seeking treatment rather than self-blame.
-Many individuals often feel shame, guilt, remorse, and anger for developing anorexia nervosa which can not only worsen your mental and emotional state but can result in developing deeper complications associated with this eating disorder.
-Even if you are consciously choosing to engage in self-induced vomiting, excessive exercise and food restriction, there are underlying triggers that go deeper than “just trying to lose weight”.
-The cause of anorexia nervosa is rarely about food or weight but rather about unresolved negative emotions and past traumas that result from the complex intertwining relationships between social, biological and psychological factors, which can be rooted deep within the individual since early childhood.
-Anorexia nervosa results from severe maladaptive behaviors triggered by trauma, anxiety, fear, low self-esteem and difficulty resolving conflicts.
-It is not due to a failure of behavior or will nor is it easily controlled.
+The cause of anorexia nervosa is rarely about food or weight but rather about unresolved negative emotions and past traumas that result from the complex intertwining relationships between social, biological, and psychological factors, which can be rooted deep within the individual since early childhood.
+Anorexia nervosa results from severe maladaptive behaviors triggered by trauma, anxiety, fear, low self-esteem, and difficulty resolving conflicts.
+It is not due to a failure of behavior or will, nor is it easily controlled.

-Trauma comes in all forms from sexual abuse, physical assault and witnessing a violent attack to natural disasters, severe discipline in childhood and experiencing war.
-Trauma can result from emotional, physical and verbal battle wounds.
+Trauma comes in all forms, from sexual abuse physical assault, or severe discipline in childhood, to witnessing a violent attack, natural disasters, or war.
+Trauma can result from emotional, physical, and verbal battle wounds.
 Maybe you were continuously disciplined in a harsh manner as a child or you were in an abusive romantic relationship.
 Or maybe you were bullied in school and always compared to your siblings while growing up.
 Individuals who have experienced any form of trauma are more at risk for developing an eating disorder if these unresolved feelings from the traumatic experience are not appropriately dealt with.

 Anorexia nervosa is thought to be due to the failure to fit in with today’s society.
-Peer pressure, preoccupation with slenderness and beauty, gaining autonomy, identity conflicts and the slippery slope of weight loss are plausible social factors many experts believe contribute to anorexia nervosa.
-Many young girls become praised when they lose a little bit of weight such as 5 pounds and this praise leads down a path to more and more weight loss.
-The following are additional predisposing social factors that can lead to anorexia:
+Peer pressure, preoccupation with slenderness and beauty, gaining autonomy, identity conflicts, and the slippery slope of weight loss are plausible social factors many experts believe contribute to anorexia nervosa.
+Many young girls become praised when they lose a little bit of weight such as five pounds and this praise leads down a path to more and more weight loss.
+Here are additional predisposing social factors that can lead to anorexia: